-In reflecting on this situation, two members of the Rugby Canada Past Presidents Committee, Monty Heald and Barry Giffen began discussions with key members of the National Women’s team management and alumni to address the likely shortfall that was anticipated in preparing for the 2017 Woman’s World Cup.
-After detailed discussions with Mieghan Howatt – Manager of the Women’s National Team program, Steph White – A national team alumni as well as former member of the Board of Rugby Canada, Pat Aldous – Chairman of the Board of Rugby Canada, and Dawn Dauphnee, current Players Representative on the Board of Rugby Canada, a plan of action was drawn up.
+Reflecting on that situation, two members of the Rugby Canada Past Presidents Committee (Monty Heald and Barry Giffen) began discussions with key members of the National Women’s team management and alumni to address the likely shortfall anticipated in preparing for the 2017 Woman’s World Cup.
+After detailed discussions with Meaghan Howatt – Manager of the Women’s National Team program, Steph White – a national team alumni as well as former member of the Board of Rugby Canada, Pat Aldous – Chairman of the Board of Rugby Canada, and Dawn Dauphnee, then the Players Representative on the Board of Rugby Canada, a plan of action was drawn up.
 It was clear that current Priorities at Rugby Canada were such that sufficient additional funding for the National Women’s XV Team was unlikely.
 Therefore, new sources of funding must be found from within the Canadian Rugby community.

 With this in mind, consultation with Mike Holmes, Chairman of the Board for the Canadian Rugby Foundation and Mark Wyatt, Vice President Canadian Rugby Foundation led to the belief that the best solution was to start an independent Fund with the umbrella services provided by the Canadian Rugby Foundation.
 This Fund was intended to ‘supplement’ Rugby Canada funding to ensure that the players selected to the National Senior Women’s XV Team will not be required to ‘pay to play’.

 A Memorandum of Understanding was drawn up between the RC Foundation and a preliminary committee of interested and committed volunteers willing to take on the challenge of raising funds to eliminate the “pay to play” reality experienced by past National Senior Women XV teams.

 The Monty Heald National Women’s XV Team Fund